microsoft/Tools-for-Health-Data-Anonymization/README.md

 This open source project is fully backed by the Microsoft Healthcare team, but we know that this project will only get better with your feedback and contributions.
 We are leading the development of this code base, and test builds and deployments daily.

+FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+Use of the FHIR trademark does not constitute endorsement of this product by HL7.

 ## Features

 * Support anonymization of FHIR R4 data in json as well as ndjson format.